-The Avon Police Department will be hosting its 13th annual Citizens' Police Academy with expectations on educating and informing citizens of the roles and capabilities of the Avon Police Department, Eagle County Sheriff’s Office, Vail Police Department, and Eagle Police Department.
-The Academy will take place every Monday starting September 13th through November 1st.
-Classes will be held from 6:00 p.m. - 8:30 p.m.
+The Avon Police Department will be hosting its 15th annual Citizens' Police Academy with the goal of educating and informing citizens of the roles and capabilities of the Avon Police Department, Eagle County Sheriff’s Office, Vail Police Department, and Eagle Police Department.
+The Academy will take place every Monday starting September 11 through October 30.
+Classes will be held from 6:00 - 8:30 p.m.
 Come join us for an inside look at what it is like to work as a police officer in Eagle County.

 The academy will be a total of eight classes.

 - September 11: State of the Police Department, crime in Avon, community policing, Avon Police Department’s Criminal Investigation Bureau, and crime scene investigations; including fingerprinting, latent prints, dusting, and black lights.

 - September 18: Drug Recognition Experts and DUI enforcement.
 Participants will learn how to evaluate an individual’s sobriety and perform tests on an intoxicated person.

 - September 25: S.W.A.T., participants will learn about the Eagle County Special Operations Unit and will be taught basic self-defense techniques.

 - October 2: Firearms Training Simulator (FATS), participants will be given a computer simulation of shoot or don’t shoot situations and be required to react as a police officer in compliance with the use of force policy.

 - October 9: Participants will visit the Eagle County Detentions Facility, Eagle County Courtroom for a presentation, and Eagle County Sheriff’s Office Victims’ Advocates.